great-expectations/great_expectations/docs/features/metrics.rst

 A metric name is a dot-delimited string that identifies the value, such as `expect_column_values_to_be_unique .success` or `expect_column_values_to_be_between.result.unexpected_percent`.

-Metric Kwargs are key-value pairs that identify the within the context of the validation, such as "column": "Age".
+Metric Kwargs are key-value pairs that identify the metric within the context of the validation, such as "column":
+"Age".
 Different metrics may require different Kwargs.

 A metric_kwargs_id is a string representation of the Metric Kwargs that can be used as a database key.
 For simple cases, it could be easily readable, such as `column=Age`, but when there are multiple keys and values or complex